 Virtual Employer Information Sessions for Students

-Every year, Career Services promotes and facilitates hundreds of employer information sessions and other recruiting events on campus.
+Every year, Career Services promotes and facilitates hundreds of employer information sessions and other recruiting events for Penn students.
 The events are often (although not always) scheduled in conjunction with employer on-campus interview positions or with participation in Career Services Career Fairs.
 Employers present on topics that include the organization’s culture, mission and work, and available career opportunities.
-For Fall 2020, all employer information sessions will be held virtually and employers will have the opportunity to include a link for you to log into the event.
-We expect events to vary widely this year.
+For Fall 2021, all employer information sessions will be held virtually and employers will have the opportunity to include a link for students to connect to their event.
+We expect events to vary widely.
 For smaller events, students may have the opportunity to make connections with the employer by asking questions and speaking with representatives (often recent Penn alumni) individually or in groups after the presentation in individual virtual breakout rooms.
 These types of interactions are likely to be less possible for events that have many participants.
-However, regardless of the format, information sessions will provide an excellent opportunity to learn more about the opportunities available with a particular employer as well as ideally meet some of the organization’s employees.
+However, regardless of the format, information sessions will provide an excellent opportunity to learn more about the positions available with a particular employer as well as ideally meet some of the organization’s employees.

-During September 2020, the information sessions publicized will be mainly those that are Penn specific and only open to Penn students.
-Later in the year when fewer Penn specific events are scheduled you will likely see a variety of sessions that are for Penn students as well as students at other universities.
+Note that from August 31 – September 3rd the information sessions publicized will be mainly those that are Penn specific and only open to Penn students.
+After September 3 students will see both Penn specific and “multi-school” events that Penn students and students from other universities are invited to attend.

 How to Find Employer Information Sessions

-To learn about upcoming employer information sessions and events (including date and time, location, event descriptions, target audience), log in to Handshake and click on the Events tab and then search Info Sessions.
+To learn about upcoming employer information sessions and events (including date and time, event descriptions, target audience), log in to Handshake and click on the Events tab.
 Check back periodically for new sessions.
-Space is often limited, and you are encouraged to “Join Event” if you plan to attend.
+You are encouraged to “Join Event” if you plan to attend.
 (However, if you can’t attend, please don’t join.
 Employers do not look favorably on students who indicate they will attend and then don’t and it may reflect negatively on you when apply for a job with the organization.)
 You may also view upcoming employer information sessions on our website events calendar.
-A URL to participate in the event should be available in all Handshake sessions.
+A URL to participate in the event should be visible in all Handshake sessions five minutes before the sessions is set to start.
+In addition, many employers (especially those holding multi-school sessions) may ask you to register on their site instead of or in addition to registering on Handshake.

 How to Prepare